ProjectOpenSea/opensea-js/README.md

 ## Installation

-We recommend switching to Node.js version 16 to make sure common crypto dependencies work.
+Switching to Node.js version 16 is required for SDK Version 3.0+ and to make sure common crypto dependencies work.
 Execute `nvm use`, if you have Node Version Manager.

 Then, in your project, run: